The D&BJ Railway

 So, it is interesting that Alexander Richmond’s 1831 map of the Close Estate includes a very accurate indication of the route (the long broad curve above the canal) of the future railway through Poyntzpass.
 This was probably added once the railway company’s detailed plans were known, in about 1845, to show the impact on tenants’ holdings.

-Because they would have to be built across private land, every new railway first needed its own individual Act of Parliament.
+Because they would have to be built across private land, every new railway first required its own individual Act of Parliament.
 The Act authorising the D&BJR received Royal Assent on 21st July 1845.

 Dargan Builds The Poyntzpass Section